denten-books/plain-text/1-metaphor.md

 a limited number of words.
 Researchers from the U.S. Air Force academy would
 write:

-> The lower cost of computer access and the proliferation of on-line systems produced a new breed of users, people whose expertise was in some area other than computer technology.
+> [T]he lowered cost of computer access and the proliferation of on-line systems produced a new breed of users, people whose expertise was in some area other than computer technology.
 As their initial fascination with conversational computing wore off, users reported experiencing feelings of intense frustration and of being "manipulated" by a seemingly unyielding, rigid, intolerant dialogue partner [@walther_-line_1974, 379;
-@gaines_timesharing_1986, 15].
+see also @gaines_timesharing_1986, 15].

 The conversational intermediary of Colossal Cave Adventure understood roughly 295 commands, and knew about 1,600 words in response, arranged into several